 Pre-wedding events: There are a few pre-wedding events you should jot down in your calendar.
 The engagement party, bachelor party and rehearsal.
 As a groomsman, you’ll be required to be at all of these events.
 Attending these events is one way you can show the happy couple that you support them and their marriage.

 Wedding gift: You’d be forgiven if getting a wedding gift has totally slipped your mind!
-But remember that it’s customary for the bridal party to give the bride and groom something on their wedding day.
+But remember that it’s customary for the wedding party to give the couple something on their wedding day.
 If you’re stuck for ideas, take a look at their wedding registry.
-Or better yet, gather the rest of the bridal party to spoil the bride and groom with a special gift or activity as part of their honeymoon.
+Or better yet, gather the rest of the wedding party to spoil the couple with a special gift or activity as part of their honeymoon.

 Think about your travel and accommodation: Depending on where the wedding is taking place, you might need to book accommodation for the night before and the night of the wedding.